Fleak SQL Language Reference

 SELECT item.value->>'id' AS item_id

-FROM events,
+FROM records,

 json_array_elements(items) item -